greko6/tcl_roku_simple_remote/README.md

    - Use the “Change Subnet” button to scan a different subnet if needed.
 6. **Status Feedback**:
    - Monitor the status area for messages about discovery success, errors, or control actions.
+7. **Install as PWA** (Note: SSL cert required, use reverse proxy):
+   - **Chrome (Desktop/Android)**:
+     - Open the app in Chrome.
+     - Click the “+” icon in the address bar or the “Install” prompt.
+     - Choose “Install” to add to desktop or home screen.
+   - **iOS Safari**:
+     - Open the app in Safari.
+     - Tap the “Share” icon.
+     - Select “Add to Home Screen” and confirm.
+   - The app appears as “Roku Control” with the custom icon, launching in standalone mode.

 ## File Structure
 - `server.py`: Flask backend handling SSDP and HTTP discovery, serving the frontend.